CORIVA - Analysis of COVID-19 cases and identification of risk groups in Estonia

 H2020 grant no 847776

 Comorbid cardiovascular disease in people with severe mental disorders is a major public health concern and poses a considerable financial burden on European Health Care.
 Together with the lead partner University of Oslo and collaborators we will look into mechanisms that may cause the higher incidence of cardiovascular disease in people with mental disorders.
 The project will identify molecular mechanisms common to mental disorders and unhealthy lifestyles that increase the risk of cardiovascular disease.
-We analyze genotyped biobank samples in multiple partner countries together with information from national registries about disease trajectories and comorbidity.
+We analyse genotyped biobank samples in multiple partner countries together with information from national registries about disease trajectories and comorbidity.
 The CoMorMent multidisciplinary expert team in clinical science (cardiology, psychiatry), genetic epidemiology, molecular genetics, and neuroscience combined with experts in machine learning and computation will generate findings that will form the basis of novel stratification and prediction tools, which will be tested and validated in clinical samples.
 Thus, CoMorMent will form the basis for a new approach in clinical studies by providing precision medicine tools for clinical implementation to remediate a major public health issue.

 MOBTP108 - Fine-mapping causal genetic variants of complex traits by using large-scale eQTL data